 If that sounds like a conversation you've had with yourself, prevent this restrict-and-binge cycle by allowing yourself to eat these foods.
 Instead of devouring a bag of fun-size snickers, grab yourself a couple for the day and account for those 150 calories.

-No food needs to be off limits, they just need to be watched.
-It is great to be able to enjoy some white cheddar popcorn or some sweets every day without having the regret.
+No food needs to be off-limits, they just need to be watched.
+It is great to be able to enjoy some white cheddar popcorn or some sweets every day without having regret.

 7.)
 Be Prepared Entering the Weekend

 I like to cook, but whenever there's nothing in there, I scurry to find food.
 Ordering takeout or eating out several times in one weekend is expensive and makes it impossible to stay on track.

 Monday, Tuesday, and Wednesday are all easier to stay on track because the foods you've prepared for the week are fresh.
 As the week goes on, your food dwindles and your leftovers become unappealing.